Using Gambit with the Prover

 file withcertoraRun

 .
-It is also possible that you are encountering a bug with the underlying version of the Prover.In sync mode, even if the polling timeout was hit, it is possible to re-run
+Manual mutants that don’t show up in the report may had a Solidity compilation error.
+It is also possible that you are encountering a bug with the underlying version of the Prover.Check if your packages paths have a trailing